 Humans need water to survive.
 Research has shown that humans can last three maybe four days without consuming any water.
 But, that doesn’t mean that every bit of water on the earth is safe to be consumed.
 To understand if a certain type of water is good for human consumption, it is important to know more about that type of water.
-For the bottled water industry, specifically, the answers to the following questions will help Green Bay and Northwest Wisconsin consumers learn more about what they are drinking, and when it comes to things we consume, more knowledge is definitely better.
+For the bottled water industry, specifically, the answers to the following questions will help Green Bay and Northeast Wisconsin consumers learn more about what they are drinking, and when it comes to things we consume, more knowledge is definitely better.

 Are there regulations for bottled water?

 The short answer is yes, there are.
 Bottled water is regulated at both the federal and state level and is considered a packaged food product by the U.S. Food and Drug Administration (FDA).
 In fact, the FDA regulations governing the safety and quality of bottled water are as stringent as the Environmental Protection Agency’s (EPA) regulations that govern tap water.